dymmond/esmerald/docs/en/docs/responses.md

     Please read the [important requirements](#important-requirements) before using this response.

 !!!
 Check
-    More details about the ORJSOM can be [found here](https://github.com/ijl/orjson).
+    More details about the ORJSON can be [found here](https://github.com/ijl/orjson).

 ## API Reference